How To Navigate the Vacuous Stage of Crisis

 My eyes were opening to the profound cycle of creation.
 The decay, the decline, the death, the loss—always followed by a powerful surge of renewal—fresh beginnings, rebirth, and incredible personal growth.

 Still, I was having a hard time letting go.

-I'd made my husband my higher power—had used him to fill the dark cave of my unworthiness in an attempt to feel whole.
+I'd made my husband my higher power—had used him to fill the dark cavern of my unworthiness in an attempt to feel whole.

 Losing him knocked me right back to where I started—alone at sea, in the dark, without a lifeboat or compass.

 Outwardly, I appeared courageous, still moving forward with life.
 But inside, I was slipping, falling, waves of uncertainty crashing over me.

 It was in this shipwrecked state that I found Martha Beck’s book Finding Your Own North Star.

 I read each page with a sense of tearful relief.